TONIX PHARMACEUTICALS HOLDING CORP. (NASDAQ:TNXP) Files An 8-K Regulation FD Disclosure - Market Exclusive

 Item 7.01

-Tonix Pharmaceuticals Holding Corp (the “Company”) updated its investor presentation, which is used to conduct meetings with investors, stockholders and analysts and at investor conferences, and which the Company intends to place on its website, which may contain nonpublic information.
-A copy of the presentation is filed as Exhibit 99.01 hereto and incorporated herein by reference.
+Tonix Pharmaceuticals Holding Corp (the “Company”) presented (the “Presentation”) at the 3rd Annual Neuropsychiatric Drug Development Summit on November 12, 2020.
+The Presentation, which may contain nonpublic information, is filed as Exhibit 99.01 hereto and incorporated herein by reference.
+A copy of the press release that discusses this matter is filed as Exhibit 99.02 hereto and incorporated herein by reference.

 Tonix Pharmaceuticals Holding Corp.
 Exhibit